 We do these things through our professional trainings, through watershed activities coordinated through the Center of Excellence for Watershed Management and its associated programs, and through facilitated gatherings of leaders and thinkers to explore emerging issues.

 WRRI prioritizes student training.
 From 2010-2015, WRRI supported research activities and degrees of over 120 graduates and undergraduates across six UNC campuses.
 WRRI outreach programs also engage approximately 100 K-12 students each year in North Carolina public schools.

-In 2015, WRRI launched a student component of our annual call for research proposals, and looks forward to funding several graduate researchers in 2018-19.
+In 2015, WRRI launched a student component of our annual call for research proposals, and looks forward to funding several graduate researchers each year.
 For faculty submissions to our annual funding call, one criteria for proposal evaluation is the level of engagement of student researchers; thus, almost all funded projects support university students, and many also engage K-12 and public audiences as part of their project scope.